EMSB Marks Black History Month Through Hands-On Learning and Creativity

 Music and Movement

-On February 10, 2025, Secondary III–V students at John F. Kennedy High School gathered in the Big Gym for a dynamic Black History Month assembly featuring Lésouta Luc Bambara.
+On February 10 Secondary III–V students at John F. Kennedy High School gathered in the Big Gym for a dynamic Black History Month assembly featuring Lésouta Luc Bambara.
 Presented through the Préville Fine Arts Centre, Luc shared the rich cultural traditions of African drumming and dance from his home country of Burkina Faso.
 Students were invited to actively participate, experiencing the powerful rhythms and movements that connect music, history, and community.
-The workshop went beyond performance, encouraging conversations about belonging, identity, and diversity in Québec, particularly from BIPOC perspectives.
+The workshop went beyond performance, encouraging conversations about belonging, identity, and diversity in Quebec, particularly from BIPOC perspectives.
 It also connected to STEAM learning, showing how rhythm, coordination, and cultural storytelling intersect across disciplines.
 The event was organized by PDCIA Veronica D’Agata and Vince Lacroce, with special thanks to Ms. D’Agata, for leading this meaningful initiative that brought energy, culture, and reflection to the JFK community.

-Inspire Students at John F. Kennedy High School
+Boxing Legend Otis Grant Inspire Students at John F. Kennedy High School

 As part of Black History Month